2006 FIFA World Cup qualification – UEFA second round

 The 2006 FIFA World Cup European qualification playoffs were a set of home-and-away playoffs to decide the final three places granted to national football teams from European nations (more precisely, UEFA members) for the 2006 FIFA World Cup.

-The playoffs were decided by the standard FIFA method of aggregate score, with away goals and, if necessary, extra time with the possibility of a penalty shootout at the end of the second leg.
+The playoffs were decided by the standard FIFA method of aggregate score, with away goals and, if necessary, extra time with the possibility of a penalty shoot-out at the end of the second leg.
 The winner of each playoff was awarded a place in the 2006 FIFA World Cup.

 Qualified teams

 Because some groups had six teams and others had seven, matches against the 7th placed team were discarded.
 The two best ranked runners-up also qualified to the World Cup.
 The other six runners-up were drawn into three two-legged knock out matches.